doratheexplorer9537/Secret-Message/README.md

 <p style="color: #ff5733;">Custom orange</p>
 <p style="color: #6a0dad;">Purple vibes</p>

-    <p style="color:#FFD6D6;">In English, we say, I can't stop thinking about you.In poetry, we say, I know we've only just met,and I don't mean to move too fast,</p>
+    <p style="color:#FFD6D6;">In English, we say, I can't stop thinking about you.

+    In poetry, we say, I know we've only just met,and I don't mean to move too fast,</p>

 <p> but I couldn't sleep last night because I don't know your middle name
 or how you take you for coffee.

 And for some reason, there is nothing in the world that I would like to know more.</p>

 <p> Except maybe how your hair looks when it's messy in the morning.
 Or what makes you laugh until you cry.
 Or what makes you laugh when you're crying.

 Either, or both.
 Or.
 All of those facts would be fine.</p>

 <p> And I know we only just met,
 and I don't mean to move too fast, but I couldn't focus this morning </p>

 <p> because I need to know your preference in take out food.